Self-employed and Pensions: Family

 Depending on your circumstances, you may want to think about paying into a pension on behalf of your spouse or partner.
 For example, if you are employed and your partner is self-employed, you are able to pay money into a pension on their behalf, building their pension savings, as well as your own.
 The rules of paying into a pension on behalf of someone else mean that your contribution is treated as paid of net of basic rate income tax.
 If your spouse or partner has no earnings, you’re able to contribute up to £2,880 net each tax year.
 If they are a higher rate taxpayer, they can reclaim any higher rate tax relief.

 If you’re self-employed and your income is less than that of your spouse or partner, or vice versa, you might want to think about the benefits of the Marriage Allowance.
-The Marriage Allowance lets you transfer £1,190 of your Personal Allowance to your husband, wife or civil partner – if they earn more income.
-This reduces their tax by up to £238 in the tax year.
-To benefit as a couple, you or your partner (whoever is the lower earner) must have an income of less than £11,850.
-You can backdate your claim to include any tax year since 5 April 2015 that you were eligible for Marriage Allowance.
+The Marriage Allowance lets you transfer £1,250 of your Personal Allowance in the current tax year to your husband, wife or civil partner – if they earn more income.
+This reduces their tax by up to £250 in the tax year 2020/21.
+To benefit as a couple, you or your partner (whoever is the lower earner) must have an income of less than £12,500.
+You can backdate your claim for up to 4 tax years that you were eligible to claim for it.

 Getting a Divorce/Dissolution of Civil Partnership